Frequently asked questions

 No. Books can have been published in any year.

 The premise of what we do is to give well-deserved recognition to authors of independent publishers and self publishers.
 Big publishing houses do not need us to give them recognition - they can afford to pay the large entry fees to enter prestigious awards or be placed on tables of book shops.
-So we would not accept entries from publishers such as:

-We decide which categories will be represented once we have received all the entries.
+We decide which categories will be represented once we have received all entries.
 Please don't worry though, your book will be judged on its own merit and the correct category.
 We may not be able to represent ALL categories to give prizes to as it depends greatly on the quality and quantity of entries received.
 If your book is in a category that is not represented in the final line-up please be assured that it was not at a disadvantage at all and was judged in the category it was entered under.

 While every entry is given careful consideration our judges cannot read all the books entered.
 Our experienced readers assist our judges so you can be sure that each book has been carefully considered.